panastasiadist/Enqueueror/README.md

 # Enqueueror - Assisted WordPress Asset Preprocessing & Enqueueing

-Enqueueror facilitates WordPress developers with the development of content-specific JavaScript & CSS code, through the use of file naming conventions and a bunch of convenient features which augment their code development workflow.
+Enqueueror assists WordPress developers with the development of content-specific JavaScript & CSS code, through the use of file naming conventions and a bunch of convenient features which augment their code development workflow.

 # Usage